Would you drink a mug of chicken bone broth? I thought it was a little crazy until one week threw me into desperate measures…

 7. Aids Digestion

 Yet another benefit of gelatin, bone broth helps your system digest more efficiently, especially milk, meat, beans, and grains.
+It serves to basically “seal” the gut from problems and can help people heal from leaky gut issues.
 That’s likely why it’s used in GAPS and other gut healing diets.
 Who doesn’t need a little help digesting everything in our day and age?

 It’s also why I included broth as the “B” in my redone real food BRATY diet for feeding victims of tummy bugs.